AlmostZF/AlmostZF/README.md

 ## Hello!
 Welcome to my profile!
 I'm Guilherme, a full stack developer passionate about technology and continuous learning.
-I work with TypeScript, Node.js, C#, Angular, and React.
+I work with TypeScript, Node.js, Angular, and React.
 </br>